 - First semester, weekly meetings with a counselor for customized academic advising and career planning

 - Priority registration for classes

 - Option to earn your bachelor’s degree in three years

-- Complete prerequisites for admission to graduate programs including physical therapy (PT), occupational therapy (OT), and medicine
+- Complete prerequisites for admission to graduate programs, such as physician assistant (PA), physical therapy (PT), occupational therapy (OT), dentistry, pharmacy and medicine

 THE LIVING-LEARNING ADVANTAGE